therossee/ThesisManagement-Group09/front-end/README.md

 - Route `/proposals`: display the active proposals of a teacher
 - Route `/insert-proposal/:id`: Displays the proposal form for the teacher to insert a new thesis proposal.
 - Route `/view-proposal/:id`: Displays the specific proposal to view.
+- Route `/applications`: Displays all the applications of students for thesis created by the logged-in teacher.

 ## routes
 - `Errors.jsx` :  React component for displaying different error messages based on a provided error code.
 - `Home.jsx` : React component for the home page.
 - `InsertProposal.jsx` : React conditional component to filter if a teacher enters InsertThesisProposal, otherwise error.
-- `Proposals.jsx` : React conditional component to filter if a teacher enters ThesisProposals, otherwise error.
+- `Proposals.jsx` : React conditional component to filter if a logged-in user is a student.
+In this case enters ThesisProposals, otherwise error.
 - `ViewProposal.jsx` : React component for viewThesisProposal.
+- `Applications.jsx` : React conditional component to filter if a logged-in user is a teacher.
+In this case enters ApplicationsProposals, otherwise error.

 ## components
 - `SideBar.jsx` : Definition of the Side bar.